openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

        currently selected element(s) is not an array, abort processing and return an error.
 If the index does not exist in a selected array, remove that array from the selection.
 3. If the set of elements currently selected is empty, abort processing and return an error.

-The result of the processing is the set of elements which is requested for presentation.
+The result of the processing is the set of selected JSON elements.

+## Semantics for ISO mdoc-based credentials

+This section defines the semantics of a claims path pointer when applied to a credential in ISO mdoc format.

+A claims path pointer into an mdoc contains two elements of type string.
+The first element refers to a namespace and the second element refers to a data element identifier.

+### Processing

+In detail, the array is processed as follows:

+1. If the claims path pointer does not contain exactly two components or one of the components is not a string abort processing and return an error.
+2. Select the namespace referenced by the first component.
+If the namespace does not exist in the mdoc abort processing and return an error.
+3. Select the data element referenced by the second component.
+If the data element does not exist in the credential abort processing and return an error.

+The result of the processing is the selected data element value as CBOR data item.

-### Claims Path Pointer Example {#claims_path_pointer_example}
+## Claims Path Pointer Example {#claims_path_pointer_example}

 The following shows a non-normative, simplified example of a Credential: